ampproject/amphtml/extensions/amp-bind/amp-bind.md

 ##### Updating nested variables

-In general, nested objects will be merged up to a maximum depth of 10.
-All variables, including those introduced by `amp-state`, can be overidden.
+Nested objects are generally merged to a maximum depth of 10.
+All variables, including those defined in `<amp-state>`, can be overidden.

 [example preview="inline" playground="true" imports="amp-bind"]